 Screen Only: Records just your screen and no audio, with no camera

-You have further options if you choose Screen + Cam or Screen Only.
-Record your full screen, a specific window, or a custom-size area if you want to record selected portions of your screen.
-If your Mac is hooked up to multiple monitors, you can also choose which to record.
+If you want to record your screen and use your camera, make sure your camera is turned on and you’ve selected which window on your computer that you’d like to record.
+Capture your entire screen, a specific window, or a custom-size area if you want to record selected portions of your screen.
+If you hook your Mac to multiple monitors, you can choose which to record.

-If you want to record both your camera and audio with your screen, you can select any camera or microphone connected to your computer.
-Check the audio recording indicator to tell if your microphone is enabled and ready to start capturing audio before you hit record.
+If you want to capture audio, you can select any microphone connected to your computer.
+Use the microphone menu to select which audio source you’d like to use or if you want to avoid recording audio altogether.
+Make sure your microphone is enabled and ready to capture audio before you hit record.

-6. To stop the Mac screen recorder, use the stop button on the Control Menu or click the Loom app on your desktop.
-To gather your thoughts or start over, use the Control Menu to pause or delete your recording.
+5. To stop the Mac screen recorder, use the Stop button on the Control Menu or click the Loom app on your desktop.
+To gather your thoughts or start over, pause or delete your recording using the Control Menu.

-To check you’re happy with your recording once you’re finished, head to your Loom library to watch your auto-uploaded video.
-You don’t need to manually download or upload any files, as with QuickTime player or similar.
+To make sure you’re happy with your recording once you finish, head to your Loom library to watch your auto-uploaded video.
+You don’t need to manually download or upload files, as with QuickTime player or similar tools.

 If you need a recording tool that’s even more powerful, check out Loom Business.
-It delivers enhanced features like HD recording, and shows mouse clicks, call-to-action buttons, custom thumbnails, and engagement insights.
-The drawing tool is also a firm user favorite, allowing you to scribble and annotate to your heart’s content as you record.
+It delivers enhanced features like HD recording and shows mouse clicks, call-to-action buttons, custom thumbnails, and engagement insights.

-If you don’t need to produce a full recording, try our new screenshot feature, which is now in beta.
-You’ll take cloud-based screenshots which create quick links to share.
-Try out keyboard shortcuts like:
+If you don’t need to produce a full recording, try our new screenshot feature, now in beta.
+You’ll take cloud-based screenshots, which create quick links to share.
+Be sure to try out keyboard shortcuts, too:

 Command + Shift + 1 to record the entire screen